CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 change the defaults.
 This is done as part of the ``icepack.setup`` and the modifications are resolved in the **icepack.settings** and **icepack_in** file placed in the case directory.
-If multiple options are chosen that conflict, then the last option chosen takes precedent.
+If multiple options are chosen that conflict, then the last option chosen takes precedence.
 Not all options are compatible with each other.

 Some of the options are